Content

 Tips and tricks

-Before an issue can be changed, Dependency Map needs to get the current issue data from Jira.
+Before an work item can be changed, Dependency Map needs to get the current work item data from Jira.
 As this takes little while, the color indications in the map do not appear directly.
-If you first click on an issue before dragging it, Dependency Map fetches the issue data and gives you quicker feedback on where the issue can be moved.
+If you first click on an work item before dragging it, Dependency Map fetches the work item data and gives you quicker feedback on where the work item can be moved.

 What’s next

-In coming releases we will add support for additional customizations of how the issues are visualized in a map.
+In coming releases we will add support for additional customizations of how the work items are visualized in a map.
 See the roadmap for updated plans.

 Limitations